-13 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary.
+15 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary

-14 For more information please refer to Appendix II of this report or the website of the relevant public authority.
+16 For more information please refer to Appendix II of this report or the website of the relevant public authority.

-15 For more information please refer to Section 4.10 and/or Appendix II of this report or the website of the relevant public authority.
+17 For more information please refer to Section 4.10 and/or Appendix II of this report or the website of the relevant public authority.

-Infrastructure Capacity16
+Infrastructure Capacity18

 With respect to infrastructural capacity (including drinking water, wastewater, waste and transport) the potential impact on existing infrastructure as well as the potential environmental effects of a likely increase in tourism-related traffic volumes along any routes resulting from the relevant initiative shall be considered and mitigated as appropriate, where relevant.
-The promotion of developing visitor friendly infrastructure where it is required will also be encouraged.